-The 2016 COMPASS sessions examined opportunities to leverage capital and create strategic alliances, ways to market mutuality and how the mutual insurance community will operate in the experience economy.
+The 2016 COMPASS sessions examined opportunities to leverage capital and create strategic alliances, opportunities to market mutuality and alternatives for the mutual community to operate in the experience economy.
 A challenge in solution creation is finding the right balance between creating value for the entire community and maintaining sufficient connection to each individual company's goals.

-In 2017, we will create and share a central repository of information about trends in the external environment with potential to impact the mutual insurance community.
-The shared repository will be built from member input and third-party research.
-The repository will provide a holistic view of the external environment and may be used by members in their strategic planning and strategic thinking activities.
+In 2017, we created and shared a central repository of information about trends in the external environment with potential to impact the mutual insurance community.
+The shared repository is built from member input and third-party research.
+The repository provides a holistic view of the external environment and may be used by members in their strategic planning and strategic thinking activities.